 I grabbed the letter, and went in search of Louie, finding him pretty quickly.
 He reminded me of how he had been praying, and how this situation likely was being used by God to speak to me about my spiritual need.
 My heart was stricken and deeply troubled, and I had an immediate desire to make things right with God.
 I went to my little radar room and bolted the door and got down on my knees, crying out to God for His mercy and salvation.
 As I cried out to Him, there was a peace that flooded my soul.
 I felt a burden lifted as I realized that Jesus died for me.
 That day in January of 1961 forever changed the course of my life, and I will remember and cherish it forever.

 I thank God often for bringing Louie into my life.
 God used him to bring His gospel to my lost soul, and I am forever grateful.
-I had the privilege of attending his funeral, and having my salvation story read there.
-As I sat listening at the service, I was deeply touched at how many people heard the gospel through this faithful servant—my brother, Louie Dodd.
+My daughters had the privilege of attending his funeral, and having my salvation story read there.
+As I listened later to the service, I was deeply touched at how many people heard the gospel through this faithful servant—my brother, Louie Dodd.
 May each of us realize the awesome privilege we have in knowing Christ, and be willing to share His gospel to those around us who are lost and in need of His salvation.
 Even when they don’t seem like possibilities for rescue, God can always do the impossible—just like He did with me.
-As I am well into my 81st year, I am getting closer and closer to seeing His face one day, a day I look forward to and a day I will finally be able to thank Him face to face for His marvelous grace.
+As I am well into my 83rd year, I am getting closer and closer to seeing His face one day, a day I look forward to and a day I will finally be able to thank Him face to face for His marvelous grace.

 For all have sinned and fall short of the glory of God (Romans 3:23, ESV),